-The determination of residency classification for tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
-A student is initially classified either as a resident of Texas or a non-resident of Texas, for tuition purposes, based on the information provided on their ApplyTexas Application.
+The determination of residency classification for tuition purposes is governed by Texas law and rules set forth by the Texas Higher Education Coordinating Board.
+A student’s residency classification is initially based on the information provided on their ApplyTexas Application.
 If a student is classified as a non-resident and wishes to be considered for reclassification as a resident, it is necessary to submit the Residency Core Questionnaire to the Admissions Office.
-Documentation may be requested by the institution in order to resolve issues raised by the information provided in response to the questions.
-Request for review or reclassification of residency status must be made prior to the twentieth class day.
+Supporting documentation will be required.
+Students must have applied to ASU in order to have their residency classification reviewed.

 If you are independent for tax purposes, you may gain resident status if you establish domicile in Texas.
 If your parent/court appointed legal guardian claims you as a dependent on their federal income tax return, they must establish domicile in Texas for you to claim residency.